Amazon makes Music Skill API publicly available

 “The Music Skill API gives you self-service access to the Alexa capabilities you need to enable customers to search your catalog via voice,” BJ Haberkorn, director of Amazon Alexa developer marketing, wrote in a blog post.
 “Once you’ve connected, your customers in the US can enjoy music from your catalog on tens of millions of Alexa-enabled devices.”

 Playing music with a skill that’s integrated the API is as straightforward as saying, “Alexa, play songs by <artist> from <music service>.”
-Skills can stream to any compatible device, or multiple Echo devices using multi-room music.
+Skills can stream to any compatible device, or multiple Echo devices using Alexa Multi-Room Music.
 Additionally, users can tap song catalogs for alarms.

 Developers don’t need to build their own voice user interface — instead, they simply provide music metadata to Amazon on a “regular basis” and Amazon takes care of updating the voice models in the background.
 The Music Skill API affords a degree of control over the experience, with skip limits, stream protection.
 And telematics tools enable performance tracking using metrics such as skill enablement and disablement, account linking, and music playback.